Stanford vs. Washington NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- So far this season, 50% of Washington's games (3/6) have had more combined points than Saturday's total of 47.5.
+- In 50% of Washington's games this season (3/6), the teams combined to score more than Saturday's total of 47.

-- The combined points per game average of the two teams, 49.7, is 2.2 points greater than Saturday's over/under.
+- Saturday's total is 2.7 points lower than the two team's combined 49.7 points per game average.

-- The 47.7 points per game these two squads have surrendered to opponents this season are 0.2 more than the 47.5 over/under in this contest.
+- These two squads surrender a combined 47.7 points per game, 0.7 more than this contest's over/under.

 Stanford Stats and Trends

-- This season, the Cardinal won ATS in their only game as a favorite of 2.5 points or more.

-- Stanford has hit the over in 42.9% of its opportunities this year (three times over seven games with a set point total).
+- Stanford's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Stanford puts up more than 19.7 points, it is 3-2 against the spread and 3-2 overall.
+- When Stanford records more than 19.7 points, it is 3-2 against the spread and 3-2 overall.

-- In games that Stanford totals more than 333.4 yards, the team is 3-3 against the spread and 3-3 overall.
+- Stanford is 3-3 against the spread and 3-3 overall when the team picks up more than 333.4 yards.

 - This year, the Cardinal have seven turnovers, three fewer than the Huskies have takeaways (10).